asdf2jkl/Mineworld/README.md

 Whenever editing a file's source, please try to update the .8xp version of the code in order to keep the files up to date.

 Known issues:
-#1 TI-BASIC crashes when falling off of the screen, as well as when placing a block offscreen
+#1 TI-BASIC crashes when placing a block offscreen
 #2 AXE is really messed up